parthian-sterlet/gsga/README.md

 [Unit order](https://github.com/parthian-sterlet/gsga/blob/main/src/genosensor_seq_order_ga.cpp) propgram defines the composition of units and their order.
 1. path to files of (a) the target TF DNA motif and (b) its threshold list, this file contains the list of pairs {Threshold, -10(ERR)} values.
 The last symbol of path must be '/' and '\' for Linux and Windows OS, respectively.
 2. path to files of (a) all non-target TFs DNA motifs and (b) their threshold lists, these files contain the lists of pairs {Threshold, -10(ERR)} values.
 The last symbol of path must be '/' and '\' for Linux and Windows OS, respectively.
-3. input file in FASTA format of total amount of monomer units that can be used to generate momomer
+3. input file in FASTA format of total amount of monomer units that can be used to generate momomer.
-4. integer value, count of selected monomer units in a polymer, default number is 10
+4. integer value, count of selected monomer units in a polymer, default number is 10.
 5. integer value, count of motifs in library, default number is 528, it implies DNA motifs of *A.thaliana* TFs from [Plant Cistrome](http://neomorph.salk.edu/dap_web/pages/index.php) database, from DAP-seq experoment ([O’Malley et al., 2016](https://doi.org/10.1016/j.cell.2016.08.063)
-6. char name of motif file, the default value "dapseq" means (a) for non-target TFs: the motif files dapseq1.pwm, dapseq2.pwm, etc. up to dapseq528.pwm, and threshold list files dapseq1.dist, dapseq2.dist, etc. up to dapseq528.dist, (b) for the target TF the motif file dapseq0.pwm and the threshold list file dapseq0.dist
+6. char name of motif file, the default value "dapseq" means (a) for non-target TFs: the motif files dapseq1.pwm, dapseq2.pwm, etc. up to dapseq528.pwm, and threshold list files dapseq1.dist, dapseq2.dist, etc. up to dapseq528.dist, (b) for the target TF the motif file. .dapseq0.pwm and the threshold list file dapseq0.dist.
-7. output file listing results, i.e. the multiple solutions in the FASTA format in the descending order of the qulity
+7. output file listing results, i.e. the multiple solutions in the FASTA format in the descending order of the qulity.
-8. output log file showing the progress in calculation
+8. output log file showing the progress in calculation.

 ## 2. Improvement of a polymer of native units by single nucleotide mutations within non-core regions of polymer
 [Improvement](https://github.com/parthian-sterlet/antinoise/blob/master/src/mix0.cpp) program introduce mutation of nucleotides in non-core regions of a polymer.